elifesciences-publications/zika-sero-pacific/README.md

 # zika-sero-pacific

-This repository contains code and data to accompany the paper: Henderson AD, Aubry A, Kama M et al. "Zika virus seroprevalence declines and neutralization antibodies wane in adults following outbreaks in French Polynesia and Fiji".
+This repository contains code and data to accompany the paper: Henderson AD, Aubry A, Kama M et al. "Zika virus seroprevalence declines and neutralization antibodies wane in adults following outbreaks in French Polynesia and Fiji" (https://doi.org/10.7554/eLife.48460).

 ### Guide to files